This policy has been developed to manage the appointment of staff to ACU.

 Casual employment is covered separately in the Policy on Employment of Casual Staff.

 All requests to appoint a new staff member and letters of appointments must be submitted for approval by the appropriate delegated officer.
-Information on delegated officers for approval of appointments is available in the relevant University Delegations.
+Information on delegated officers for approval of appointments is available in the relevant Delegations of Authority Policy and Register.

 7. Further Assistance